 Rottingdean High Street air quality trial scheme

-On 25 October 2019 we started an experimental trial aimed at addressing poor air quality in some parts of Rottingdean Village caused by vehicle emissions.
+On 25 October 2019 we started an experimental trial.
+The trial aimed to address poor air quality in some parts of Rottingdean Village.

-Rottingdean has been the subject of an Air Quality Management Area (AQMA) since 2013 as levels of nitrogen dioxide have exceeded the statutory limit set by the government.
-Road transport is the main source of the emissions.
+Rottingdean has been an Air Quality Management Area (AQMA) since 2013.
+Road transport is the main source of the emissions in this area.

-Rottingdean Parish Council and Brighton & Hove City Council formed a joint action group in response to serious public concerns about this issue.
+Rottingdean Parish Council and Brighton & Hove City Council formed a joint action group in response to serious public concerns.

-- a temporary chicane outside 80-82 High Street (north of Park Road/south of the existing zebra crossing) with a give way to the north giving priority to northbound traffic
+- a temporary chicane outside 80 to 82 High Street - north of Park Road, south of the existing zebra crossing - with a give way to the north, giving priority to northbound traffic

-- a no stopping (yellow hatched) box on the southbound lane from southern building line of Dene’s Mews (northern wall of 66 High Street) to the southern boundary of 29 High Street
+- a yellow hatched ‘no stopping’ box on the southbound lane from the southern building line of Dene’s Mews - northern wall of 66 High Street - to the southern boundary of 29 High Street

 - a ban on right turns out of West Street

-Additional air quality monitoring technology will be installed to establish the success of the scheme in improving air quality in the area.
+More air quality monitoring technology will be installed to check the success of the scheme.

-The trial will be in place for up to 18 months and will be subject to monitoring for the first 12 months.
+The trial will be in place for up to 18 months.
+We’ll be checking the progress for the first 12 months.

 We invite residents and businesses to share their views and objections during the first 6 months of the trial.